 After the fairly time consuming stuffed cabbage recipe of last week, it’s time for a quick and easy “all in one pan” kind of dish, that you can fix in almost no time.
 Continue reading

-Visiting the South is not complete without tasting a Shrimps and Grits dish at least once.
+Visiting the South is not complete without tasting a Shrimp and Grits dish at least once.
 Since at one point or another one has to go back home, it’s nice to be able to recreate this dish, and even better – to prepare it according to your personal preferences.
 Continue reading